Springing Forward, Looking Back

 However, it’s sometimes necessary to say, “I did this.
 I’m gonna do some of that.
 Right now I’m doing blah, blah, blargedy blah.”

 Little bursts of color are popping up all over the place in my yard.
-The arachnid community in & around my house has started making its presence known again.
+The arachnid community in and around my house has started making its presence known again.
 I can now enjoy the sunlight as early as 8am, or as late as 7pm.
-The temperatures have steadily climbed from holy-shit-it’s-goddamn-cold & have been hanging around in the sixties.
+The temperatures have steadily climbed from holy-shit-it’s-goddamn-cold and have been hanging around in the sixties.

 Speaking strictly Fahrenheit, of course.

 It’s spring.
 Almost.
 During the time since last spring, we’ve been busy.
-We’ve been tired & frustrated.
+We’ve been tired and frustrated.
 We’ve experienced pure joy.
-So, you, know… we’ve just been living life.
+So, you know… just living life.

 But, it’s been a pretty busy year.

-After we returned from Greece last spring, we set to packing & preparing for our move into our new house.
-Olivier & I were fed up with apartment living.
-We’d grown tired of cities, smog & screaming humans jumping & stomping above us.
+After we returned from Greece last spring, we set to packing and preparing for our move into our new house.
+Olivier and I were fed up with apartment living.
+We’d grown tired of cities, smog and screaming humans jumping and stomping above us.

-After our searching & a bit of humiliation pertaining to the fact that I have a bladder the size of an acorn, we found the house.
+After our searching and a bit of humiliation pertaining to the fact that I have a bladder the size of an acorn, we found the house.
 We ended up displaced for about a week, but it was summer.
-The two of us & our little cat, we made the most of it.
+The two of us and our little cat, we made the most of it.

 We had a lot of picnics in the park.